 “I feel so depressed!”
 It’s a claim we’ve all made at some point in our lives.
 But what does “feeling depressed” actually mean?

 We often confuse feeling sad with feeling depressed.
 Sadness is a temporary, normal reaction to unexpected and unpleasant events.
-Examples of events that typically make almost anybody sad include the death of a loved one, loss of a pet, or not getting that job you really wanted.
+Examples of events that typically make almost anybody sad include the death of a loved one, the loss of a pet, or not getting that job you wanted.

 Unlike depression, sadness diminishes in time.
 The birth of a child, rescuing a pet from a shelter, and finding another job you like replaces sadness with joy.
 You can forget about feeling sad.
 But you can’t forget about feeling depressed.

 Describing why you are sad is much easier than describing why you are depressed.
 Sadness typically involves one, specific event that caused you to feel “down in the dumps.”
 Alternately, people who are clinically depressed find it difficult and painful to explain why they are depressed.
 You may have nothing to be depressed about in your life but, for some inexplicable reason, you wake up every day feeling hopeless, despondent, and exhausted.

 Unfortunately, the stigma of having a mental illness remains just as pervasive in society as it did decades ago.
 Mental illnesses like clinical depression or generalized anxiety disorder (GAD) are diseases, not choices.
 The CDC published a report several years ago showing that only 57 percent of respondents thought that individuals with mental health problems were treated sympathetically.
 When asked if they thought others would treat them compassionately upon disclosure of their mental illness, only 25 percent of the respondents thought they would.